TABLE OF CONTENTS

 Here are some options that might be right for your business:

-Small Business Administration loans are provided via federal funding for small businesses.
+Small Business Administration loans use federal funding to help businesses get small business loans.
 SBA loans can be used for short-term working capital, long-term financing, or even debt refinance.
 Available in loan amounts between $5,000 to $5.5. million, the processing time can be a few weeks to several months depending on the type of SBA loan you apply for.

 A traditional bank loan will often have the lowest interest rate of all options.
 As in the name, you receive this loan from your bank.
 However, you must meet their strict criteria.
 Additionally, it can take several months to know whether or not you are approved for a loan.